Dennis Smith (safety)

-Dennis Smith (born February 3, 1959) is a retired American football player.
-He played professionally as a safety in the National Football League (NFL) for the Denver Broncos from 1981 until 1994.
-Smith played college football at the University of Southern California (USC).
+Dennis Smith (born February 3, 1959) is an American former professional football player who was a safety in the National Football League (NFL) for the Denver Broncos from 1981 until 1994.
+Smith played college football for the USC Trojans.

-High school career
+Early life

 Smith played high school football as a wide receiver and defensive back at Santa Monica High School (Samohi).
 He was the CIF Southern Section Co-Player of the Year in 1976.
 Dennis Smith was a great prospect who went on to be a Pro Bowl player.
 But at that time his standard as a player was to emulate Dennis Thurman, who had been such an outstanding player previously at Samohi in 1974 who also later starred at USC and Smith would eventually follow Thurman as a freshman to run track and play football at USC as a safety.
 Smith also ran on the track & field team at Santa Monica and broke the HS high jump record (which has since been eclipsed) in 1977.
 He was coached by Tebb Kusserow. who also coached number of other NFL players such as Dennis Thurman, Junior Thurman, Mel Kaufman, Pat O'Hara, Glyn Milburn, Sam Anno, Damone Johnson, and others notables such as actor Dean Cain.
 Smith has also been inducted into the Santa Monica High School Hall of Fame for athletes and has had his number "symbolically" retired by the school.

 College career

-Smith was a consensus All-America choice as a senior at USC in 1980.
-He played in two Rose Bowls for the USC Trojans.
+Smith was a consensus All-America choice as a senior at University of Southern California in 1980.
+He played in two Rose Bowls for the Trojans.
 He played in a secondary which included three future NFL All-Pros: the San Francisco 49ers' Ronnie Lott and the Minnesota Vikings' Joey Browner in addition to himself.
 Smith was a consensus All-America choice as he lettered four times in football and three times in track.
 He posted 205 career tackles and 16 interceptions.
 He was inducted into the USC Ring of Fame in 2001.
 Smith played at Southern California (1977–1980) for John Robinson in a star-studded defensive backfield and is a member of the USC team that won the national championship in 1978.